DistroHopper39B/atv-linux-loader/README.md

 `Kernel`: This is the name of the kernel file to be loaded by `boot.efi`. `mach_kernel` is the default name.

-`Kernel Flags`: This is the command line text sent to `atvlib`.
+`Kernel Flags`: This is the command line text sent to the Linux kernel.
 Its maximum length is 1024 bytes.